 When discussing indigenous Chinese Protestant church strategies for growth and recruitment today, one interviewee stated: "Family is everything."
-Another described how his church network would usually recruit new members from the family and friend networks of existing and newly-converted church members (Interviews, Southern California, 2009).
+Another described how his church would usually recruit new members from the guanxi networks of existing and newly-converted church members (Interviews, Southern California, 2009).
 The leaders of the Local Churches teach their followers that "the unit of God's salvation is not an individual person, but the whole family, the whole house" (W. Lee 1987).
 In the next chapter of the same book, Lee teaches that Christians must bear fruit because the Bible says that they are branches on the vine.
-In a discussion with his assistants, he further explained that a vine bears fruit in bunches and that recruiting people by households is the same as bearing a bunch of grapes.1 At the time of conversion, new Local Church members are encouraged to follow Watchman Nee's example and to make lists of all their close and distant kin, their classmates, colleagues, and other friends, in other words, they are asked to list all the people with whom they have guanxi.
+In a discussion with his assistants, he further explained that a vine bears fruit in bunches and that recruiting people by households is the same as bearing a bunch of grapes.
+At the time of conversion, new Local Church members are encouraged to follow Watchman Nee's example and to make lists of their close and distant kin, their classmates, colleagues, and other friends, in other words, they are asked to list all the people with whom they have guanxi.
 They are then taught to pray for these people and to work diligently to convert every member of their guanxi networks to Christianity (Nee 1991).

 Guanxi networks do not just provide a ready pool of new recruits to Chinese Protestant churches.
 Guanxi practices also shape the way in which new believers and potential recruits are approached.
 As noted earlier, Kipnis identifies using kinship terms of address as one way in which guanxi networks are extended.
 Like many independent Christian churches in America, Chinese Protestants refer to fellow church members as "brother" and "sister."
 In the Chinese context, however, these kinship terms take on overtones of guanxi ideology.
-For example, when
+For example, when Christians meet the non-believing parents of a fellow church member, they usually address the parents as "uncle" and "auntie," as if they are indeed a relative of their friend from church.
+This creates a closer tie with the non-believers than if they just addressed them politely by their surnames.
+It also shows them a measure of respect and deference as members of the elder generation.